gvwilson/sensibleadventures/nardica/nardica.md

 "Because if I do,
 you'll be the first one to complain."

-For a moment Iffy was sure Uncle Jack would explode at her again, but to her surprise he back down.
+For a moment Iffy was sure Uncle Jack would explode again, but to her surprise he backed down.
 "Fine," he snapped,
 waving her away.
 "You go get whatever we need.
-I'm gonna look at the engine an' see what th' sainted Mister Wales has gaffled up.
+I'm gonna look at th' engine an' see what th' sainted *Mister Wales* has gaffled up.
-And take the girl with you,"
+And take th' girl with you,"
-he added as he turned to stalk away.
+he added over his shoulder as he stalked away.
 "Had enough o' her underfoot for one day."

 Aunt Naggie slumped and took a deep breath.